ZobairQ/interview-assignment/README.md

 docker login --username GITHUB_USERNAME --password PERSONAL_ACCESS_TOKEN
 ```

-You should now be ready to pull the images.
+You should now be ready to pull the image.

 If you do not wish to pull the pre-build image,
 please add the following under the application service in the docker-compose.yaml file in order to build the image yourself.